 Similarly, the inability to maintain an open, transparent relationship between supplier and company can massively hinder the progress that both parties make.

 - Contract conflicts – A biased contract that isn’t in sync with the needs of both parties can lead to problems.
-It’s imperative that harmony between both supplier and organization is reached when the time comes to put pen to paper.
+It’s imperative that a harmony between both supplier and organisation is reached when the time comes to put pen to paper.